FOSSClass/AbantOS-Elive/EliveGuide.md

 * Now click the Restart button or press the power button to start up your Mac using the chosen volume.

  Startup Manager will only list USB's that contain bootable volumes.

+ You should now be able to boot the external flash drive USB.

 **References**
 "[How to start up Mac from bootable media](http://www.idownloadblog.com/2015/09/14/how-to-start-up-mac-from-bootable-media/)"